 Spikelets: Spikelets are compressed, 10 to 14 mm long, usually with 3 florets but there can be 5.
 The glumes are not equal in size, the lower 7 to 10 mm and the upper 10 to 12 mm in length, almost as long as the spikelet.
 They are 1 to 3 veined.
 The lowest lemmas are 7 to 12 mm long, 3 to 5 veined with pointed, toothed tips and an awn about 15 mm long which is twisted with a sharp bend.
 Florets have 3 anthers.

 Habitat: It is a cool season grass, preferring drier well drained sites.
 It will flower in Minnesota in early June as these photos from the Garden indicate, once the plant is established, and if it gets full sun, and is not over-watered.
 The grass remains semi-evergreen during the winter in a cool climate like Minnesota.
 Because of it's evergreen characteristic, Blue Oatgrass is not trimmed back in the spring, or otherwise new growth is severely affected.
-Old dead leaves are simply combed out by hand.
+Old dead blades are simply combed out by hand.

 Names: The species of Helictotrichon (he-lik-toh-TRI-kon) are considered a "neutral grass" - that is they look like grasses but having evergreen characteristics, don't act like grasses.
 The name comes from the Greek helictos, meaning 'twisted' and trichon, meaning 'awn' - together referring to the twist in the lemma awn.
 The species name, sempervirens, is derived from two Latin words - semper, meaning 'always' and vivus, meaning 'alive' or 'living' and together referring to the 'evergreen' characteristic of the plant.
 The author names for the plant classification are as follows: First to publish was ‘Vill.’ which refers to Dominique Villars (1745-1814) French botanist who described over 2700 plants in Historie des plantes de Dauphine.
 His work was was updated and amended by ‘Pilg.’ which refers to Robert Knud Friedrich Pilger (1876-1953), German botanist, specialist in conifers, and director of the botanical garden at Berlin-Dahlem.